min2ha/ukwa-site/content/target/42050/index.en.md

   "start_date": "2016-05-31T10:00:00Z"
 }

-# Parish of North West Locahaber, Church of Scotland

 Site of a local Parish Church of Scotland located in Mallaig but covering the wider Lochaber area and islands of Canna, Rum, Eigg and Muck